-This straight-talking advice guide answers the questions all designers have about launching and running their own design businesses.
-In fact, the book was inspired by the many questions I receive from the hundreds of thousands of people who visit my design websites.
+A straight-talking advice guide that tells designers what they need to know about launching and running their own design businesses.
+In fact, the book was inspired by the many questions I receive from the hundreds of thousands of people who’ve visited my design websites over the years.

-I answer these questions and many more using anecdotes and case studies garnered from my experience as a successful self-employed graphic designer.
-I also shares tips and lessons learned from designers around the world including such creative professionals as Ivan Chermayeff, Jerry Kuyper, Eric Karjaluoto, Simon Manchipp, Alina Wheeler, Khoi Vinh, and Armin Vit.
+These questions and many more are answered using anecdotes and case studies collected from my experience of running a successful design business since 2005.
+I also share tips and lessons learned from designers around the world including such creative professionals as Mike Dempsey, Jerry Kuyper, Eric Karjaluoto, Simon Manchipp, Alina Wheeler, Khoi Vinh, Armin Vit, and the late Ivan Chermayeff.

 Antoinette Marie Johnson

 Eileen MacAvery Kane